 by Tom Bradley

-The Global Fund will go through a transition over the next few weeks.
-We expect the substantive changes will happen quickly and the transition will be completed by quarter-end.
-The changes will be fully reviewed in our Q4 Report.
+The Fund will go through a transition over the next few weeks and the changes will be fully reviewed in our Q4 Report.
 As part of this process, there will be capital gains realized on some of the stock sales and we anticipate that the December fund distribution will be higher than normal (remember, capital gains are exempt from tax if you hold the Global Fund in a registered account such as an RRSP, RRIF or TFSA).
 If you have any questions on how this might impact your personal tax situation, please reach out to one of our Investor Specialists.

-For those who want more information on Velanne, I encourage you to read the Fact Sheet Scott has put together and watch the video of Greg Padilla (one of the firm’s lead portfolio managers) in which he discusses the owner’s mentality they take when it comes to investing.
+For those who want more information on Aristotle, I encourage you to read the Fact Sheet we have put together and watch the video of Greg Padilla (one of the firm’s lead portfolio managers) in which he discusses the owner’s mentality they take when it comes to investing.
 And as always, we can be reached at 1-888-888-3147 if you’d like to speak with us about the change.

 We're not a bank.

 Which means we don't have to communicate like one (phew!).
 Sign up for our blog to get the straight goods on investing.